Dr Christine Armstrong

 Biography

 A lecturer in Marketing for the Newcastle Business School since 2011, Christine continues to engage with industry as a strategic marketing consultant for retail, not-for-profit and government organisations.
-Her enthusiasm for industry engagement underpins her role as Program Convenor for the University’s Executive Master of Business Administration, a practice-oriented graduate business degree for experienced managers.
+Her enthusiasm for industry engagement underpins her role as Director of the University’s Master of Business Administration.

 Christine’s research focus is on consumer complaints behaviour and management on social media platforms, providing industry practitioners with easy-to-implement strategies to improve their complaint management practices.
 Her PhD thesis, ‘Organisational Responses to Consumer Complaints on Facebook Business Pages: The Effect on Consumer Behaviours and Attitudes’, examined the effects of organisational interventions and co-user interactions upon the attitudes and behaviours of complainants on Facebook.
 This research provided strategic marketing insights into how consumers’ perceptions of social risk can reduce online participation, as well as the employee interventions which can be executed to reverse this effect.